hzqtc/genmox/README.md

 ```

 The `image`, `altimage`, `tooltip` and `menus` fields can be omitted.
 For more
-examples, refer to `scrips` directory in the source tree.
+examples, refer to `monitors` directory in the source tree.

 GenMoX is fully-customizable through any programming language.
 It's perfectly
 fine and can be quite useful if you just prepare a static JSON file and run